Fish make great pets.

 - You can have many different types

 The benefits of children keeping pet fish

 - The concept of animals living in water and not being able to breathe air amazes children.
 Having a fish tank is a perfect opportunity to learn about fish and understand their gills and behaviour.
-It can also lead to learning about all animals that live under the water too.
+It can also lead to learning about all animals that live under the water.

-- Fish come in an array of different, size colours and shapes – perfect for extended learning.
+- Fish come in an array of different sizes, colours and shapes – perfect for extended learning.

 - Children will learn how to take care of fish and feel a sense of accomplishment every time they do so.
 Keeping fish builds responsibility.